 - Chamber Ensembles, which are generally composed of from 2-8 members and include standard ensembles such as brass and woodwind quintets, string quartets, piano trios, clarinet choir, and jazz combos, as well as unique ensembles of various instrumental/vocal combinations.
 Ensembles receive weekly coaching with faculty members.
 The course culminates each semester in a chamber music concert.
 Transcript credit.
 No letter grades.

 Each semester, our ensembles engage with a diverse musical repertory and then share that music in a series of concerts designed to showcase the talents of one or more ensembles.
 This provides students with a number of dynamic performance contexts, including collaborative projects between the ensembles as well as international and domestic tours.

 In addition to our Departmental Ensembles, students may also participate in more intimate performance experiences such as master classes.
 These opportunities are available to select students who privately study with a staff member and offer an intense and rewarding experience for all participants.

 Students need not be majors to participate in the Departmental Ensembles, but must audition for them at the beginning of the fall term.
-Interested students may inquire about the ensembles and sign up for audition times at the Student Activities Night in the Kline Center (generally held during the first week of classes) and should audition during Music Audition Night in the Weiss Center for the Arts.
+Interested students should audition during Music Audition Night in the Weiss Center for the Arts.
 For more information, please contact the department directly.